 Monday, August 23, 2010

-True hearts
+True Hearts

-that are hanging under our front yard apple tree.
+under our front yard apple tree.

 But tonight was the ultimate because it rained while the wind blew.

-because it was wonderful
+because it was wonderful.

-I was so thankful for my dear friend, Justin Hackworth for coming
+I was so thankful for my dear friend, Justin Hackworth, for coming

 to the Briar House to snap a few photos of the evening.